The kidneys are a pair of bean-shaped organs in the back of the body and they perform the following functions:

 The transplant centre runs specialties clinics to cater for the needs of the programme:

-However, a successfully transplanted kidney functions in a person’s body for 24 hours a day, hence the effectiveness in removing wastes can be similar to a person who does not have any kidney failure.
+However, a successfully transplanted kidney functions in a person’s body for 24 hours a day, hence the effectiveness in removing wastes can be like a person who does not have any kidney failure.
 After a successful transplant, patient will:

 You can undergo a kidney transplant when you: